 Lars Tharp Ltd...

-I speak and lecture throughout the world on various aspects of Man and Clay.
-My audiences range from educational institutions (i.e. universities, schools, etc) to other learned and arts and heritage societies (including NADFAS, National Trust, The Royal Institution, The Harveyan Society, Oriental Ceramic Society), friends of Museums and Galleries (e.g. the V&A, Ashmolean, Fitzwilliam), to Festivals, Conferences, Social, Corporate and Business gatherings as well as private functions.
+I speak and lecture worldwide on Clay and Culture.
+My audiences range from educational institutions (i.e. universities, schools, etc) to other learned and arts and heritage societies (including The Arts Society (accredited speaker), National Trust, The Royal Institution, The Harveyan Society, Oriental Ceramic Society, The English Ceramics Society), friends of Museums and Galleries (e.g. the V&A, Ashmolean, Fitzwilliam), to Festivals, Conferences, Social, Corporate and Business gatherings as well as private functions.
 From keynote to motivational and after-dinner speeches, the aim always: "To Inform and Entertain".

 I devise and host Cultural Tours for various travel companies (including Martin Randall Travel and ACE), visiting China, Scandinavia, Dresden as well as London and other UK venues.

-In February-March I completed my third DFAS tour of Australia, thereby completing all thirty-six Australian DFAS Societies over six years.
-In November 2016 I give the inaugural lecture of the newly formed NADFAS society in Penang, Malaysia.
+In February-March I completed my third DFAS tour of Australia, thereby totalling all thirty-six Australian DFAS Societies over six years plus the seven NZ societies twice.
+In November 2016 I give the inaugural lecture of the newly formed NADFAS society in Penang, Malaysia, to return in 2018.

 Active in the auction world since 1977, I today act as consultant and broker to individuals, institutions and companies (including auctioneers).
 With 40 years experience in the field I can offer advice on the buying, care and disposal of all artworks.
 Having built an extensive network of professional and institutional contacts, where I don't know the answer, I will know someone who does.